 The German grading system ranges from 1 ("very good") to 6 ("insufficient").
 Lower numbers mean better grades.

-To be eligible for our programme, the grades from your previous studies must be between 1 and 2.5.
+To be eligible for our program, the grades from your previous studies must be between 1 and 2.5.

 For a non-binding estimation on your eligibility, you might want to check our grade converter.